Communist Workers Party (Japan)

+History

-In November of 1966 the Koukaiha party (a branch of the Leftist movement) and the Soviet party (the leftist “Japan’s Voice” branch) combined to create a new party.
+In November 1966 the Koukaiha party (a branch of the Leftist movement) and the Soviet party (the leftist "Japan's Voice" branch) combined to create a new party.
 At the start of the party there was a strong connection between them and the Peace for Vietnam Committee (Beheiren).
 While registration for the Communist Workers Party occurred, members including Iida Momo, Yoshikawa Yuuichi, Kurihara Yukio, Muto Ichiyo, and Hanazaki Kouhei participated in the Peace for Vietnam Committee.
-It was in regards to the previous point that Okatome Yasunori, who was involved in the Communist Labor Party’s Proletarian Student League thought it was a maneuvering tactic by the Japanese Communist Workers Party.
+It was in regards to the previous point that Okatome Yasunori, who was involved in the Communist Labor Party's Proletarian Student League thought it was a maneuvering tactic by the Japanese Communist Workers Party.
 Other Proletarian Student League members included Kasai Kiyoshi and Kamewada Takeshi who tried to base their operations at Hosei University.

 Eventually the party would go on to expand their operations into Kyushu, the cities of Okayama, Kyoto, Osaka, and Aichi prefecture, however in 1970 the Anpo treaty caused an internal rift within the party.
 This led to the Japanese Communist Workers Party splitting off into three branches and dissolving.